cloudquery/cloudquery/plugins/source/gcp/README.md

 # GCP Source Plugin

-The GCP Source plugin for CloudQuery extracts configuration from a variety of GCP APIs and loads them into any supported CloudQuery destinations (e.g. PostgreSQL).
+The GCP Source plugin for CloudQuery extracts configuration from a variety of GCP APIs and loads it into any supported CloudQuery destination (e.g. PostgreSQL).

 ## Links